francislabountyjr/LLM_Tree_Search/README.md

 # TS_LLM: AlphaZero-like tree-search learning framework for LLMs

-This fork is for adding LoRA support for efficiently utilizing a shared decoder for the policy and value networks + for experimenting with AlphaZero like tree search for general reasoning where each node is an OpenAI o1 style reasoning step and the last node is the output that is given to the user
+This fork is for experimenting with AlphaZero like tree search for general reasoning where each node is an OpenAI o1 style reasoning step and the last node is the output that is given to the user

 ---
 Original README